Oracle Rumble Race Info

 Parking & Transportation

-50M, the first leg of the 50M relay, and 50K participants will park within Oracle State Park in and near the Oak Woodland Park area.
-Crew and spectators are also encouraged to park here and then walk north on the paved road for 1/4 mile to the Group Use Site which will be the finish line for all events.
+Park within Oracle State Park in and near the Oak Woodland area, campground, and along Wildlife Drive facing south/southwest.
+Crew and spectators are also encouraged to park here and then walk north on the paved road to the Group Use Ara which will be the finish line for all events.

-Spectators should proceed directly to Oracle State Park and will be required to pay the $7 entry fee or present a valid AZState Parks Pass.
+Spectators, friends and family driving into the Park will be required to pay the $7 entry fee or present a valid AZ State Parks Pass.

 Parking and Start Area within OSP